Density estimates of 1-avoiding sets via higher order correlations: Introduction

 What is the maximal upper density of a measurable planar set $A$ with no two points at distance 1?
 This 40-year-old question has attracted some attention recently, with a sequence of progressively improving estimates , the strongest of which currently being that of Bellitto, P\^{e}cher, and S\'{e}dillot \cite{BPS18}, who gave the upper estimate $0.25646$.
 In the present article, we provide the new upper bound of $0.25442$, getting enticingly close to the upper estimate of $0.25$ conjectured by Erd\H os.
 Our argument builds on the Fourier analytic method of \cite{KMOR15}.
 The main new ingredient is to estimate certain triple-order correlations in $A$ which lead to new linear constraints for the autocorrelation function $f$ corresponding to $A$.

 Let $A$ be a Lebesgue measurable, {\em 1-avoiding set} in $\R^2$, that is, a measurable subset of the plane containing no two points at distance 1.
-Denote by $m_1(\R^2)$ the supremum of possible upper densities of such sets $A$.
+Denote by $m_1(\R^2)$ the supremum of possible upper densities of such sets $A$ (for the rigorous definition, see Section~\ref{sec2}).
 Erd\H os conjectured in \cite{E82} that $m_1(\R^2)$ is less than $1/4$, a conjecture that has been open ever since.

 One of the easiest upper bounds for $m_1(\R^2)$ is $1/3$, shown by the fact that $A$ may contain at most one of the vertices of any regular triangle of edge length~1.
 This simple idea was strengthened by Moser \cite{Mo61} using a special unit distance graph, the Moser spindle, implying that $m_1(\R^2) \leq 2/7 \approx 0.285$.
 Sz\'ekely \cite{Sze02} improved the upper bound to $\approx 0.279$.
 Applying Fourier analysis and linear programming Oliveira Filho and Vallentin \cite{OV} proved that $m_1(\R^2) \leq 0.268$, which was further improved to $\approx 0.259$ by Keleti, Matolcsi, Oliveira Filho and Ruzsa \cite{KMOR15}.
-Recently, Bellitto, P\^{e}cher and S\'{e}dillot \cite{BPS18} (see also Bellitto~\cite{B18}) used a purely combinatorial argument to reach the currently best known bound of 0.25646, by constructing a large unit distance graph inspired by the work of de Grey \cite{G18+} on the chromatic number of the unit distance graph of $\R^2$.
+Recently, Bellitto, P\^{e}cher and S\'{e}dillot \cite{BPS18} (see also Bellitto~\cite{B18}) used a purely combinatorial argument -- based on the fractional chromatic number of finite graphs -- to reach the currently best known bound of 0.25646, by constructing a large unit distance graph inspired by the work of de Grey \cite{G18+} on the chromatic number of the unit distance graph of $\R^2$.
 We revert here to the Fourier analytic method and prove the following improved bound, getting tantalizingly close to the conjecture of Erd\H os.

 \begin{theorem} Any Lebesgue measurable, 1-avoiding planar set has upper density at most $0.25442$. \end{theorem}

 Despite considerable efforts, these upper bounds are still very far from the largest lower bound for $m_1(\R^2)$, that is, $0.22936$, which is given by a construction of Croft \cite{Cr67}.